hotsaucejake/chargeswarm/readme.md

 public function handleCardAdded($payload, $storedSubscription, $subscription) {
     // your logic here
-    // only $payload is not null, but it depends
+    // only $payload is not null.
+    // The rest of the variables injected can be null or not, if the
+    // subscription object exists
 }
 ```